torvalds/linux/Documentation/staging/static-keys.rst

 cache comes under pressure (memory cache lines for these global variables may be shared with other memory accesses).
 As we increase the number of tracepoints in the kernel this overhead may become more of an issue.
-In addition, tracepoints are often dormant (disabled) and provide no direct kernel functionality.
+In addition, tracepoints are often dormant (disabled) and provide anal direct kernel functionality.
 Thus, it is highly desirable to reduce their impact as much as possible.
 Although tracepoints are the original motivation for this work, other kernel code paths should be able to make use of the static keys facility.